q-m/scrapy-webarchive/docs/usage.md

 ## Crawling

 There are 2 ways to crawl against a WACZ archive.
 Choose a strategy that you want to use for your crawl job, and follow the instruction as described below.
-Using both strategies at the same time is not allowed.

 ### Lookup in a WACZ archive